 - Many other nueromusculoskeletal conditions …

-Dry Needling is just one modality used in conjunction with a variety of manual therapy techniques and prescriptive exercises, prescribed by Dr. Jalyn Anderson to restore you to optimal physical function.
-Dry needling is only one component of a multidimensional treatment approach, geared at creating a successful outcome for you.
-At the Spine & Injury Clinic your physical therapists will address various nueromusculoskeletal conditions such as biomechanical muscle imbalances, postural dysfunctions, muscular flexibility limitations, strength deficits, swollen or stiff joints, and many other conditions.
-All of these conditions may require much more than just dry needling.
+Dry Needling is just one modality used in conjunction with a variety of manual therapy techniques and prescriptive exercises, prescribed by your provider to restore you to optimal physical function.
+Dry Needling is only one component of a multidimensional treatment approach, geared at creating a successful outcome for you.
+At the Spine & Injury Clinic, your provider will address various nueromusculoskeletal conditions such as biomechanical muscle imbalances, postural dysfunctions, muscular flexibility limitations, strength deficits, swollen or stiff joints, and many other conditions.
+All of these conditions may require much more than just Dry Needling.

 Are the needles sterile?

 The fine filament needle is very thin, solid, and flexible to allow for the needle to be pushed through the skin, versus cutting the skin.
 This helps reduce any discomfort that may occur with the procedure.
 A local (muscle) twitch response may be felt once the needle is in the pathological tissue, but this sensation is normal and is felt for less than a second.
 Many patients describe this twitch response as a little electric shock; others feel it more like a cramping sensation.
 The local twitch response is a good and desirable response, but is not the determining factor of a successful outcome.
 Your Physical Therapist (PT) will make every effort to make your experience comfortable and therapeutic.